HoHieuLuc/js-easy-exercises/super-easy.md

 - B: `Promise {<pending>: 5}`
 - C: `Promise {<resolved>: 5}`
 - D: `Error`

+_Answer_and_Explain: A. The Promise.resolve() method "resolves" a given value to a Promise.
+If the value is a promise, that promise is returned; if the value is a thenable, Promise.resolve() will call the then() method with two callbacks it prepared; **otherwise** the returned promise will be fulfilled with the value.

 <div align="right">
     <b><a href="#">↥ back to top</a></b>